 Accessible Technology Center

 The Accessible Technology Center is located in room W124 on the first floor of the Main Library.
 It is open whenever the library is open.
-Ask at the Patron Services Desk for the key
+Ask at the Circulation Desk for the key

 User Guides for Assistive Technology Center